-Markus Fellner is a founding partner and the head of the firm's banking and finance practice group.
-He is specialised in banking and finance, corporate and M&A, insolvency law and restructuring, as well as in dispute resolution.
+Markus Fellner is partner and the head of the firm's banking & finance practice group.
+He specialises in banking & finance, corporate/M&A, insolvency law and restructuring, as well as dispute resolution.
 He was admitted to the Austrian Bar in 1998 and lectures at various institutions, having been awarded a Dr.iur. from the University of Vienna and a Mag.rer.soc.oec. from the Vienna University of Economics and Business.
+He speaks German, English and Italian.

-Fellner Wratzfeld & Partners Schottenring 12 1010 Vienna Austria
+Fellner Wratzfeld & Partners Tel: +43 1 537 70 311

-Tel:

-+43 1 53770 311

-Fax: +43 1 53770 70
+Schottenring 12 Fax: +43 1 537 70 70

-Email: markus.fellner@fwp.at
+1010 Vienna Email: markus.fellner@fwp.at